AnirudhaRamesh/anirudharamesh.github.io/_publications/What-Ails-One-Shot-Image-Segmentation:-A-Data-Perspective.md

 permalink: /publication/What-Ails-One-Shot-Image-Segmentation:-A-Data-Perspective
 excerpt: 'Identifying and tackling implicit biases in few shot learning systems (few shot segmentation) from a data perspective, which leads to general performance improvements for networks across the state of the art.'
 date: 20 Aug 2021
-venue: 'Datasets and Benchmarks, NeurIPS 2021'
+venue: 'Datasets and Benchmarks, NeurIPS'

 ---
 <!-- paperurl: 'https://openreview.net/pdf?id=BlcUQYxknbX' -->